jaclu/my_tmux_conf/README.md

 styling depending on host role.

 Most of my actual hosts are filtered out for privacy reasons, I have left a few in here, as examples.

-## tmate

-tmux-conf can automatically build tmate suitable configs, all that is needed is to build with `-t tmate` This will automatically build for v 2.4 with the tmate limitations and save to ~/.tmate.conf Using manual plugin handling.

-Be aware that unless the plugin is using $TMUX_BIN it will get confused and depend on any tmux bin found!
-I have cloned a few to make this change, see [tmux-conf](https://github.com/jaclu/tmux-conf/) for details on what is available

-## Backticks

-The main thing to be aware of is that if embedded scripts are used, some considerations about handling backticks must be made.

-Any un-escaped backticks in the conf file will cause embedded scripts to fail.
-This is the case both for tmux code and comments.

-Any backtick must use \\\` notation in the final conf file.
-Not "\`" or '\`' otherwise the embedded script will fail to run, reporting an error.

-This means you have to double escape it in your Python code to ensure the resulting tmux conf code is correctly escaped.

-Probably the simplest thing to do is to just avoid using backticks.
-The number of attempts it took me to write this before I got all the escaping to generate the intended code was pure pain.

-For external scripts there is no backtick issue with the tmux.conf file